It is an absolute crime against humanity that we weren’t born into a royal family — complete, of course, with a sprawling château to call our own.

 At this point, we were on some sort of castle high.

-Since we had already found our one true château love, our stop at Chenonceau felt like we were just checking out the neighbors and sizing them up.
+Since we had already found our one true château love, our stop at Chenonceau felt like we were just sizing up the neighbors.
 You know, seeing if we were going to be besties with them, or just casual Christmas card swappers.

 And you know what?
 The outside was stunning: